CASE STUDIES

 Investigation:

-An antibody identification panel was performed to determine the specificity of the detected antibody.
+An antibody identification panel was performed to determine the specificity of the antibody detected in the antibody screen.

 SECTION 3